-- (B) At least one of the following: - Sustainable Transportation Infrastructure (STI) - Transportation Related Amenities (TRA) - Program Costs (PGM) - (d) ICP Project Areas must demonstrate all the following: - (1) Include at least one (1) Transit Station/Stop, that is served by the Qualifying Transit at the time of application submittal that is located no farther than one-half (0.50) mile from the Affordable Housing Development along a walkable route.
-The walkable route must be in place by the time a certificate of occupancy is provided; and - (2) Does not include a Transit Station/Stop that is served by High Quality Transit at the time of application submittal which is located within one-half (0.50) mile from the Affordable Housing Development along a walkable route; and - (3) Include Capital Projects or Program Costs; - (A) At least one of the following: - Affordable Housing Development (AHD) - Housing Related Infrastructure (HRI)
+- (2) Include Capital Projects or Program Costs: - (A) At least one of the following: Affordable Housing Development (AHD); Housing Related Infrastructure (HRI); AND - (B) At least one of the following: Sustainable Transportation Infrastructure (STI); Transportation Related Amenities (TRA); Program Costs (PGM) - (d) ICP Project Areas must demonstrate all the following: - (1) Include at least one (1) Transit Station/Stop that is served by the Qualifying Transit at the time of application submittal which is located no farther than one-half (0.50) mile from the Affordable Housing Development along a pedestrian access route.
+If the pedestrian access route is not already in place at the time of application, the route must be in place by the time a certificate of occupancy is provided; and - (2) Does not include a Transit Station/Stop that is served by High Quality Transit at the time of application submittal which is located within one-half (0.50) mile from the Affordable Housing Development along a pedestrian access route; and - (3) Include Capital Projects or Program Costs: - (A) At least one of the following: Affordable Housing Development (AHD); Housing Related Infrastructure (HRI); AND - (B) At least one of the following: Sustainable Transportation Infrastructure (STI); Transportation Related Amenities (TRA); or Program Costs (PGM) - (e) RIPAs must demonstrate all the following: - (1) Include at least one (1) existing or planned Transit Station/Stop that is served by the Qualifying Transit that is located no farther than one-half (0.50) mile from the Affordable Housing Development along a pedestrian access route.
+If the pedestrian access route is not already in place at the time of application, the route and Transit Station/Stop must be in place by the time a certificate of occupancy is provided. - Meet all the requirements detailed in Section 102(d)(2) and Section 102(d)(3) above; and - (3) Must be located within a Rural Area, as defined in California Health and Safety Code 50199.21.